-Figure 5-6: Bulb Removal - The operator is pressing down and twisting the bulb to remove it from its socket.
+Figure 5-6: Bulb Removal - By pressing down and twisting the bulb counter-clockwise to remove it from its socket.

 Clean both sides of the sample-opening glass, and also the two glass heat-absorbing filters that are bracket-mounted to the cover plate using a soft lint-free cloth.